iivanic/DataChief/README.md

 Flexible **Data Collection eForms Solution** with focus on **usability** and **simplicity** that actually **works in the real world**.

 ##What is it for?
+DataChief enables you to rapidly implement processes in your company/organization with no cost - all you need is email account(minimal requirement).
+Used in a right way DataChief can save you tons of money and nerves.
+You can immediatly bring order into chaos, implement solution for your sales force in the field, track activities within company and/or implement managamenet systems like ISO 9001(QM), ISO 14001(EMS), ISO 27001(ISMS), ISO 20001(SMS)/ITIL with ease.

+You don't have to be blocked anymore by expensive Line of business (LOB) applications development that never ends, and when they are finally ready, they are often obsolete.

 ##Roadmap
 Project is under develpment.
 First release will provide basic functionality for designing forms, simple workflows, and collecting data.